Oxford city walls: Architecture and description

 The walls are constructed in local rubble stone with some ashlar dressings.
 The bastions are hollow - having no inner walls.
 (Note: An environmental study on the effects of ivy on masonry, carried out in 2010 by Oxford University and using some sections of the Oxford city walls as part of the sample, challenged the traditional assumption that the impact of ivy on stone was wholly negative, finding instead a range of benefits including protection from weather, temperature and pollution challenges.)
 Many have traditional merlons with loopholes to allow for the discharge of crossbows.
 A notable feature of the north-northeast section of the medieval wall, the position requiring the greatest additional defense as it lacks the natural riverine protection enjoyed by the southern and western sections, (Note: The unknown 12th-century author of the Deeds of King Stephen wrote of the town's protection from the "very deep water that washes it all around".) was the construction of a secondary wall, outside of the main enceinte.
 (Note: An enceinte is the main enclosure of a castle or fortified town, and the area that is enclosed.
 This primary enclosure may be supplemented by secondary defences, e.g. an outer wall, or subsidiary structures, such as a bailey.)
 This is thought to date from around the 1280s.
 Nicholas Pevsner and Jennifer Sherwood, in their Oxfordshire volume in the Buildings of England series, revised and reissued in 2002, draw comparison with the concentric walling at the Tower of London and at Dover Castle, and suggest that the development reflected the most up-to-date military thinking of the time, drawn from the experience of Constantinople and Arabic castles of the Near East gained by Western European soldiery during the Crusades.
 Another Western European example is the Cité de Carcassonne, given such defensive double walling some ninety years before the construction of the Oxford medieval walls.
 Nicholas Palmer, in a paper on excavations carried out at Hertford College in 1975, suggests an alternative inspiration for the innovation.
 Noting that the sequence of the earliest concentric castles in North Wales, Rhuddlan, Harlech and Beaumaris, begun in the late 1270s, and that Edward I pressed into service masons and carpenters from across England, including from Oxford, Palmer suggests that the knowledge gained in North Wales may then have been fed back to inspire the burghers of Oxford in their building programme of the 1280s.
-In his revised Oxfordshire Pevsner, published in 2023, Simon Bradley describes the northen outer wall as "unique among English medieval town defences".
+In his revised Oxfordshire Pevsner, published in 2023, Simon Bradley describes the northern outer wall as "unique among English medieval town defences".

 The wall and bastions are collectively a scheduled monument and include some 27 Grade I listed structures.